VsBrainy/VsBrainy/docs/CONTRIBUTING.md

 # Contributing

-If you want to contribute to this mod, fork the main branch, make your changes, then send me a pull request.
+If you want to contribute to this mod, follow these steps:

+- Fork the main branch
+- Make your changes
+- Send me a thorough pull request
+- You changes will get reviewed and either approved or denied.